TKOaly/rv-backend/README.md

 To shut down the local environment, run `docker-compose down`.
 This will stop and remove any containers created by Docker Compose.

+On linux `sudo ./restart.sh` restarts a running docker.

 ### Without Docker

 To run the backend without Docker, install [Node.js](https://nodejs.org) and [PostgreSQL](https://www.postgresql.org).
 Then, create a database and a user in PostgreSQL for the backend to use.